wp-plugins/kt-photogallery/readme.txt

 = Where the heck are my images? =

 You have to write template files for custom post types and add them to your theme.
-Refere to the Description were you find instructions.
+Please have a look at the description were you will find instructions.

 == Screenshots ==